-In families where a parent is struggling to address their own emotional needs, children will turn the tables on caregiving and attempt to care for the parent.
-It can becomes their primary task to provide care for their parent so that the parent will, in turn, be able to provide a minimal level of care for them.
+In families where a parent is struggling to address their own emotional needs, children will turn the tables on care giving and attempt to care for the parent.
+It can become their primary task to provide care for their parent so that the parent will, in turn, be able to provide a minimal level of care for them.
 As a result, children internalize skewed ideas about their role in the world, their ability to address their own needs appropriately, and their ability to respond to others' distress without taking on the role of compulsive rescuer.

 When needs are not met, it is easy to fall into a pattern where you expect kids to support your emotional needs.
 Being preoccupied with whatever is bothering you can cause kids to shift into "caretaker" mode, while you might not don't realize the issues that they are currently grappling with.
 When you access and accept care and support for yourself, you have more resources to address your child's needs.

 2. Be aware when your children try to take care of you.

 When children see that your needs have been overlooked or neglected, they will begin to "monitor" your emotional state by regularly checking in to see if you're "okay" or they will try to please you by being good.

 Sometimes, more subtly, they do this by acting out in ways that draw the parent's attention.
 If you recognize that children are exhibiting a caretaking behavior, it is important to check in with how they are doing by emphasizing your interest in their well-being, paying attention to their emotional state and offering support and presence in a consistent manner.

 3. Allow kids to see you repair conflicts.

 Perhaps you are stressed about events within a marriage or over the pressures at work.
 Either way, you have to show them what resolutions of conflict look like, too.
 When you are able to, allow your children to witness the resolution of an argument or conflict.